Noeska/illegiblesemantics/projects/proj-2.md

 <a name="deathgrind"></a>
 ## Deathgrind
 Deathgrind takes the complexity of Death Metal and fuses it with the intensity, speed, and brevity of grindcore; so therefore it makes sense that Deathgrind logos sit somewhere between Death and Grind logos.
-More concretely, picture stripped-down, simplistic **Death letters**, overlaid with **splatters and spatters**.
+More concretely, picture stripped-down, simplistic **Death letters** that are overlaid with **splatters and spatters**.
 ![Deathgrind](..\assets\img\projects\proj-2\deathgrind2.jpg)

 #### Deathgrind (Continued)